 Technology and creativity are the pillars of Chaos Films.
 Eight years ago, Frank founded the company in Den Bosch.
 After an education at the Art Academy, a study in business IT, and a career as a waterski professional, he came into contact with the world of TV.

-"It started with a request for drone shots of the athletes on Papendal (a campus for professional athletes), that I regularly visited back then.
-I had bought a drone camera from the US and enjoyed making beautiful shots with it.”
-We’re talking 2010.
-Drone filming is still in its infancy, there are no regulations yet.
-But more and more TV-makers start approaching him to shoot spectacular footage.
-"For a programme about Holleeder we even made drone shots on the Dam Square, under the supervision of the police.
-That would be unthinkable nowadays.”
+'It started with a request for drone shots of the athletes on Papendal (a campus for professional athletes), which I regularly visited.
+I had bought a drone camera from the US and enjoyed making beautiful shots with it.'
+We're talking 2010.
+Drone filming is still relatively new; there are no regulations yet.
+But more and more TV makers start approaching him to shoot spectacular footage.
+'For a program about Holleeder, we even made drone shots on the Dam Square, under the supervision of the police.
+That would be unthinkable nowadays.'

-Frank closely follows the developments in the field of drone filming, mixed reality and the use of robots.
-"I bring these techniques to Eindhoven so that they will also be available for third parties who would like to work with them."
-A while ago, for example, he made a chatbot that can hover like a hologram in your room via a simple camera (from your laptop).
+Frank closely follows the developments in drone filming, mixed reality, and the use of robots.
+'I bring these techniques to Eindhoven to also be available for third parties who would like to work with them.'
+A while ago, he made a chatbot that can hover like a hologram in your room via a simple camera (from your laptop).
 A collaboration with Singularity University, Greenhouse Group, and Fontys students.

 For this video, Frank used two robots and a high-speed camera.
-"Not necessarily a very easy combination.”
-With a high-speed camera, you can record 3,000 frames per second, allowing you to screen ultra slow-motion.
-"A camera like this lends itself well to very colorful images with lots of movement.”
+'Not necessarily an effortless combination.'
+With a high-speed camera, you can record 3,000 frames per second, allowing you to screen in ultra slow-motion.
+'A camera like this lends itself well to very colorful images with lots of movement.'
 And those, of course, fit in perfectly with the carnival party that will start this weekend in Eindhoven.